-No. In addition to our mailing the proxy materials, members of our Board, executive officers and certain employees may solicit proxies by telephone, by fax or other electronic means of communication, or in person.
+No. In addition to our mailing the proxy materials, members of our Board, executive officers and certain employees may solicit proxies by telephone, by fax or other electronic means of communication (through electronic mail and the Company's webpage), or in person.
 They will not receive any compensation for their solicitation activities in addition to their regular compensation.
-In addition, we have engaged an outside solicitation firm, Mackenzie Partners Inc., to assist us in connection with the solicitation of proxies.
+We have not engaged an outside solicitation firm in connection with the solicitation of proxies at this year's Annual Meeting.